iandstanley/goph/README.md

 ## Binaries created

-Make creates the folowing binary: 'gopherd'
+Make creates the following binary: 'gopherd'

 ## Other functions